airbytehq/airbyte/docs/architecture/incremental.md

 ]
 ```

-The output we expect to see in the warehouse is as follows.
+The output we expect to see in the warehouse is as follows:

 ```javascript
 [